-Between 1989 and 1996 Mr. Blessing worked for McKinsey in Frankfurt am Main and New York, becoming a Partner in 1994.
+Between 1989 and 1996, Mr Blessing worked for McKinsey in Frankfurt am Main and New York, becoming a Partner in 1994.
 In 1997, he joined Dresdner Bank AG, where he was Joint Manager of the Department for Private Customers.
-From 2000 to 2001, Mr. Blessing was Chairman of the Board of Advance Bank AG in Munich.
-Martin Blessing was appointed to the Board of Managing Directors of Commerzbank AG in 2001 and became the Chairman of the Board of Managing Directors in 2008.
+From 2000 to 2001, Mr Blessing was Chairman of the Board of Advance Bank AG in Munich.

+Mr Blessing was appointed to the Board of Managing Directors of Commerzbank AG in 2001 and became the Chairman of the Board of Managing Directors in 2008.
+He held his initial position as a Member of the Supervisory Board of BRE Bank from 2005 until 2008.
+In 2013, he re-joined the Bank's Supervisory Board.